Dion Berisha

-Dion Berisha (born 9 May 2003) is a professional footballer who plays as a winger and forward.
+Dion Berisha (born 9 May 2003) is a professional footballer who plays as a winger and forward for club Würzburger Kickers.
 Born in France, he represented Kosovo at youth level.

 Club career

 FC Augsburg

 As a youth player, Berisha joined the academy of German side FC Augsburg.
 He made his professional debut with the reserve team FC Augsburg II in 2020, and later was called up with the senior team, although he failed to feature for any playing time.
 Berisha was regarded as one of the club's most prominent prospects.

 Bayern Munich II

 On 2023, he signed for Regionalliga Bayern side Bayern Munich II.
 On 21 July 2023, he scored a goal in his debut for the club during a 3–3 draw with SV Wacker Burghausen.

 Rot-Weiss Essen

 On 9 July 2024, Berisha joined 3.
 Liga club Rot-Weiss Essen on a permanent transfer.

 International career

 From 2018, until 2023, Berisha has been part of Kosovo at youth international level, respectively has been part of the U15, U16, U17 and U21 teams and he with these teams played fourteen matches and scored one goal.

 In October 2023, due to the negligence of the Football Federation of Kosovo, Berisha decided to play for Albania U21, where he received the called up for the UEFA Euro 2025 qualification match against Finland and Montenegro, but he could not debut because he had just debuted in the qualifiers with Kosovo and that he must wait for the other qualifiers to have the right to play.